 When it comes to protein powders, it’s very easy to feel overwhelmed.
 There are loads of different brands and flavours to choose from and each comes with its own list of rather unfamiliar ingredients.
 So, how do you find the right one for you (that tastes OK too)?

 The first thing you need to decide is whether you want an animal or plant-based protein powder.
 Of course, this comes down mainly to dietary preference.

+Animal-based protein powders are usually made from whey protein, which comes from cow’s milk.
+If plant-based protein has your preference, you’ll need to look out for powders that have “vegan” on the label or are made from pea protein.
 The debate around which is best, and whether vegan protein shakes are as effective as regular ones, is a topic for another day.
 But the best vegan protein powders seem to be the ones composed of a variety of protein sources, from pea and rice to hemp and algae.

 Next, you need to choose a flavour – and you’ll be surprised by how many different options there are out there, from chocolate and vanilla to toffee and coffee.

 Personally, we tend to prefer to disguise the often chalky texture of protein with as many ingredients as possible – and whizz up a protein shake with milk or yoghurt, oats, frozen berries, bananas and even a little bit of peanut butter in a blender.
 Or, if we’re feeling fancy, we’ll bake with unflavoured protein to make protein-packed flapjack or banana bread.

 How we tested

 For this taste test, we tried some of the leading vegan protein powders with just water, as per packet instructions.
 They were all tested primarily for flavour, with nutritional information taken into account.